junxit/us-congress-bills-117/bill.md

     - **(E)** identification of the causes of maternal mortality and severe maternal morbidity that are unique to veterans, including post-traumatic stress disorder, military sexual trauma, and infertility or miscarriages that may be caused by such service;
     - **(F)** identification of the causes of maternal mortality and severe maternal morbidity that are unique to veterans from racial and ethnic minority groups and other at-risk populations as deemed appropriate;
     - **(G)** identification of any correlations between the former rank of veterans and their maternal health outcomes;
-    - **(H)** the number of veterans who have been diagnosed with infertility by Veterans Health Administration providers each year in the most recent 5 years, disaggregated by age, race, ethnicity, sex, marital status, sexual orientation, gender identity, and geographical location;
+    - **(H)** the number of veterans who have been diagnosed with infertility by Veterans Health Administration providers each year in the most recent five years, disaggregated by age, race, ethnicity, sex, marital status, sexual orientation, gender identity, and geographical location;
-    - **(I)** the number of veterans who receive a clinical diagnosis of unexplained infertility by Veterans Health Administration providers each year in the most recent 5 years; and
+    - **(I)** the number of veterans who receive a clinical diagnosis of unexplained infertility by Veterans Health Administration providers each year in the most recent five years; and
     - **(J)** the extent to which the rate of incidence of clinically diagnosed infertility among veterans compare or differ to the rate of incidence of clinically diagnosed infertility among the civilian population.
   - **(2)** An assessment of the barriers to determining the information required under paragraph (1) and recommendations for improvements in tracking maternal health outcomes among pregnant and postpartum veterans—
     - **(A)** who have health care coverage through the Department;